 6. Instructions and Answers.
 We will give you a very detailed letter of instruction that explains the mechanics of operating your new limited liability company.
 We will also be happy to answer any questions you may have, and to help in any way.

 7. Follow Up LLC Documents.
 We will work with you to develop your Operating Agreement as well as documents related to your first LLC meeting.
 We will also work with your CPA to make sure he or she is aware of the tax provisions in your Operating Agreement, and approves of those provisions.

 8. Meeting.
 We will conduct an initial meeting of the members of your new LLC.
 Your Operating Agreement will be approved at this time.

 9. LLC Minute Book.
-We will set up your LLC minute book will be set up and mail it to you..
+We will set up your LLC Minute Book and mail it to you.

 Any questions?
 Please contact Stacey’s office at email@example.com.

 This overview provides general information and not legal advice or opinions on specific facts.

 This post is for informational purposes and does not contain or convey legal advice.
 The information herein should not be used or relied upon in regard to any particular facts or circumstances without first consulting with an attorney.